benjholla/ISU_Spring_2014_NCDC_Anomalies/Anomalies/Software Security Audit/description.md

     strcat(err, agt);
     error_handler(err);

-Memory leaks are present all over the application due not properly freeing memory allocations.
-These issues could lead to DOS attacks against the application.
+Memory leaks are present all over the application and could be leverage to perform DOS attacks against the application.